This document summarizes key immigration issues to understand and follow.

 - Be ready for more scrutiny from the President’s “Extreme Vetting” and “Buy American/Hire American” executive orders.
 This means longer processing times for everything from student work cards to visa interviews to green cards.

 - Support continuing education and government liaison efforts of international advisers.
-With new leadership at various agencies, immigration will likely continue to get more challenging.
+With continued leadership changes at various agencies, immigration will likely continue to get more challenging.